dbieber/davidbieber.com/hugo/content/snippets/2020-03-20-understanding-oauth2.md

 ## What is this?

-This certainly isn't meant to be an OAuth2 guide at all.
+This certainly isn't meant to be an OAuth guide at all.
 By writing this out, I think I've helped myself understand the OAuth2 flow better though.
 That's really what snippets are all about.